TySamurai97/markdown-cv/index.md

 `4 Feb 2019`
 <br>
 `– 31 May 2019`
-<br>- designed features for an online programming website intended for conducting round one
+<br>- Designed features for an online programming website intended for conducting round one
 interview to test the coding proficiency of a candidate.
 Delivered features such as saving the project directory to cloud storage, compile and run tests functionality for .net framework, C++ and python based assignments.